-What if a baby weighs over 20 pounds but they haven’t turned one-year-old yet?
+What if a baby weighs over 20 pounds but they haven’t turned one year old yet?

 Choose a seat that you can use rear-facing for children weighing over 20 pounds and keep them rear-facing as long as you can.
 The important thing is that you’re following Iowa’s laws.

 The requirements for a child to be finished using a booster seat in Iowa aren’t age-related.
 They’re finished when their legs are long enough for them to sit back in the vehicle seat with their knees bent over the edge and their feet reach the floor.